SanchithaD/SanchithaD/README.md

-Hi, I am Sanchitha Dinesh 👋 👩🏻‍💻
+Hi, I'm Sanchitha Dinesh 👋 👩🏻‍💻

-I'm a Sophomore at Lynbrook high school.
-I am passionate about computer science and engineering.
+I am a Sophomore at Lynbrook high school and passionate about computer science & engineering.
 I enjoy solving day to day problems with software and engineering concepts.

 <!--
 **SanchithaD/SanchithaD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.